European-XFEL/Karabo/doc/howto/macro.rst

 Karabo issued the commands with all "operation successful" checking disabled.
 It executed the commands in a "fire and forget" fashion, i.e. did *not* block at any time.
 Understanding this raises new
-questions: How can I finally be sure that what I did really happended?
+questions: How can I be sure that what I did really happended?
 This leads to the next section of learning how to wait on something.

 Waiting for things to happen